react-cosmos/react-cosmos/README.md

 #### Redux

+> `react-cosmos-redux-proxy` doesn't work with react-redux v6 yet.
+If you'd like to help check out [this thread](https://github.com/react-cosmos/react-cosmos/issues/903).

 Most components in a [Redux](http://redux.js.org/) app depend on Redux state, either they're a _container_ or one of their descendants is.
 This proxy creates a store using initial data from fixtures and puts it in the context, just like the [Provider](http://redux.js.org/docs/basics/UsageWithReact.html#passing-the-store) does.

 ##### Configuration